Keenan-Faure/BlogAggregator/README.md

   - `?page=1`
   - Each page can have a limit of 10 `LIMIT $1 OFFSET $(PageNumber * 10)`
 - Support different options for sorting and filtering posts using query parameters
-  - Add a search that searches for the post/feed (title)
+  - Add a search that searches for the post/feed (title, name, url, description)
 - Add support for other types of feeds (e.g. Atom, JSON, etc.) (WooCommerce)
   - JSON product data when authenticated (WooCommerce) can scrape product data to add to the website
 - Add integration tests that use the API to create, read, update, and delete feeds and posts